Quick checklist

 Common gaps

-- Answering broad questions without checking the actual file.
+- Answering questions from memory rather than locating the actual record.

 Before / During / After audit